Distribution and Global Logistics

 - Centrally located on the East Coast, Virginia is within a one-day drive time of approximately 43 percent of the U.S. population and over 186,000 manufacturing establishments

-- To view the complete Distribution Industry Profile, click here
+- To view the complete Distribution and Global Logistics Industry Profile, click here

 - Abilene Motor Express